LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-overview.md

 LP are continuously working on enhancing the Report Builder.
 In 2018/2019, the following enhancements and new features have been added to Report builder:

-* A new set of metrics have been added to the Messaging Performance predefined dashboard to help analyze human agent performance and takeovers by agents (bots or humans).
+* A new set of metrics have been added to the Messaging Performance Predefined Dashboard to help analyze human agent performance and takeovers by agents (bots or humans).
-* The Messaging Performance dashboard has been enriched with a set of attributes which can be used to filter the operational metrics by campaigns and engagements.
+* The Messaging Performance Dashboard has been enriched with a set of attributes which can be used to filter the operational metrics by campaigns and engagements.
-* Messaging queue length metrics including actionable and non actionable unassigned conversations have been added to the messaging performance dashboard to enable comparison between skill queues.
+* Messaging queue length metrics including actionable and non actionable unassigned conversations have been added to the Messaging Performance Dashboard to enable comparison between skill queues.
-* A new tab has been added to the messaging dashboard, “Survey Data Export” sheet which contains data collected by the post conversation survey bot.
+* A new tab has been added to the messaging dashboard, “Survey Data Export” sheet which contains data collected by the Post Conversation Survey bot.
 * The data refresh rate has been enhanced to every eight hours.
 * Agent load KPIs are added to the predefined Messaging Performance Dashboard to reflect how smart capacity functions.
 These KPIs give agent managers a view of how productive their agents have been.
 * New conversion metrics have been added to the Messaging Performance Dashboard to allow analysis of sales results together with messaging operations data.